What Social Marketers Need to Know From the 2017 Mary Meeker’s Internet Trends Report

 Customer Service on Social Is Expected

 Hear, hear!
-This “bar-raising” has made great customer service—specifically on social—a non-option for brands who want to remain competitive.
+This “bar-raising” has made great customer service—specifically on social—a non-option for brands that want to remain competitive.
 Today’s customer expects to interact with your brand at the first touchpoint he or she thinks of, and for many, this is social media.
 The often public nature of social customer service adds an extra layer of accountability for brands.

 Why It Matters to the Social Marketer: As you can observe in the slide above, people list “easier access to online support channels” and “faster agent response time” as the two major customer service improvements they’d like to see.
 Social media can solve both these problems.
 Social media customer service provides “easier access to online support channels” by existing where your customers already are: on social.
 Social media customer service also solves for the second concern, “faster agent response time,” by its very nature: quick, direct communication.

 The caveat here is to first find the social channel(s) where your customers spend the most time.
-This will vary largely industry to industry, and even brand to brand.
+This will vary largely from industry to industry, and even brand to brand.
 Use a listening solution to find out where your customers are, and proactively find customer service opportunities before they spin out of control.

 Holistic Marketing Is Key

-The KPCB Report cites Chewy.com as a prime example of how an engaged community and great customer service combine for business success. it also cites Glossier as an example of how content marketing and user-generated influencer content can combine powerfully for business success.
+The KPCB Report cites Chewy.com as a prime example of how an engaged community and great customer service combine for business success.
+It also cites Glossier as an example of how content marketing and user-generated influencer content can combine powerfully for business success.

 The common theme here?
 Holistic marketing.
 Even the smallest brands can’t afford to just be good at one piece of the puzzle.
 Success relies on connecting with your ideal customer at every possible touchpoint.